zagara2/AggreGatePresentation/README.md

 ## Current Bugs

 Ideally it would be impossible to access the logged-out-formatted homepage in any way while logged in.
-However, despite the hard-coded redirect, you can currently go back to the logged-out-formatted homepage if you click the back button while on the logged-in homepage after logging in, although doing so will not actually log you out.
+However, despite the hard-coded redirect, you can currently go back to the logged-out-formatted homepage if you click the back button while on the logged-in homepage, although doing so will not actually log you out.
 However, I have done some research on StackOverflow about how to fix this, and it seems to be a fairly simple fix (either done with cache-clearing or forcing the page to reload).
 Will fix soon.